makerdao/xdomain/forta-bots/DAI-Price-Monitor/README.md

   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata contains:
+    - `pair`: Pair in which the threshold was exceeded.
     - `price`: DAI price that triggered the alert.
     - `spreadThreshold`: Configured spread threshold.
   - Addresses contains: